Listen to the podcast

 If you walk away from the Lord, what hope do you have?
 You find real hope in Jesus and Him alone.
 There is a warning for you through the story of the Israelites to not let discouraging circumstances harden your heart.

-If God saved His people through the exodus, and despite this, their hearts became hard when life became hard then be warned: you can harden your heart like them if you don’t take heed to this warning.
+If God saved His people through the exodus, and despite this, their hearts became hard when life became hard, be warned: you can harden your heart like them if you don’t take heed to this warning.

 You are no different from the Israelites in the wilderness.
 What they fell prey to is your temptation as well.
 If you don’t remind yourself of the gospel–the exodus Christ provided for you through His death, resurrection, and ascension, you will easily and quickly develop a hard heart.